Historical thinking: U.S. Academic Standards and Disciplinary Frameworks

-The Role of History Textbooks in Learning to Think Historically
+History Textbooks

 History textbooks draw much attention from history educators and educational researchers.
-The use of textbooks is nearly universal in history, government, and other social studies courses at the primary, and secondary levels in the U.S.; however, the role of textbooks remains controversial.
+The use of textbooks is nearly universal in history, government, and other social studies courses at the primary, and secondary levels in the U.S.; however, the role of textbooks in these courses remains controversial.
 Arguments against reliance on textbooks have ranged from ideological to pragmatic.
-While textbooks are often presented as the objective truth, they are selected versions of a constructed past.
+While textbooks are often presented as the objective truth, they include constructed versions of a selected period in the past.

-The creation and revision of textbooks can be a never-ending political process, with many groups fighting over the version of history they think should be presented as the truth to schoolchildren.
-For example, Texas history textbooks did not include slavery as a central cause of the Civil War until 2018, even though slavery has long been understood to be at the core of the Civil War.
-The debate continues––the Texas Freedom Network still thinks the revised curriculum "[does] not paint a full picture of civil rights movements in the United States," among other failings.
-The subjective process of choosing narratives to include in a history textbook can be seen in Marty Rowley's (a Republican member of the education board) comment on the controversy over Texas textbooks: "Public education is by nature public... our job is to make sure that the standards reflect what Texans want their children to be taught.”
+The construction and adoption of textbooks can be political, with groups fighting over the version of history they think should be presented to schoolchildren.
+For example, Texas history textbooks did not include slavery as a central cause of the Civil War until 2018, even though slavery has long been understood to be a core issue causing the Civil War.

 Historical thinking has been suggested as a way to avoid presenting only one narrative as the truth.
-In response to the controversy over Texas textbooks, "Fritz Fischer, the chair of the history department at the University of Northern Colorado, said many of these problems could be solved if the school board prioritized making primary documents available to students, rather than deciding on which version of events ought to be taught."
+In response to the controversy over Texas textbooks, University of Northern Colorado History Department Chair, Fritz Fischer said that "many of these problems could be solved if the school board prioritized making primary documents available to students, rather than deciding on which version of events ought to be taught."

-Still other critics believe that using textbooks undermines the process of learning history by sacrificing thinking skills for content—that textbooks allow teachers to cover vast amounts of names, dates, and places while encouraging students simply to memorize instead of question or analyze.
-For example, Sam Wineburg argues: "Traditional history instruction constitutes a form of information, not a form of knowledge.
-Students might master an agreed-upon narrative, but they lacked any way of evaluating it, of deciding whether it, or any other narrative, was compelling or true” (41).
+Still, other critics believe that using textbooks undermines the process of learning history by sacrificing thinking skills for content—that textbooks allow teachers to cover vast amounts of names, dates, and places while encouraging students simply to memorize instead of question or analyze historical events.
+For example, Sam Wineburg argues, "Traditional history instruction constitutes a form of information, not a form of knowledge.
+Students might master an agreed-upon narrative, but they lacked any way of evaluating it, of deciding whether it or any other narrative, was compelling or true” (41).

-Most textbook critics concede that textbooks are a necessary tool in history education.
-Arguments for textbook-based curricula point out that history teachers require resources to support the broad scope of topics covered in the typical history classroom.
-Well-designed textbooks can provide a foundation on which enterprising educators can build other classroom activities.
+Despite their drawbacks, most textbook critics concede that textbooks are necessary tools in history education.
+Proponents of textbook-based curricula point out that history teachers require resources to support the broad scope of topics covered in the typical history classroom.
+Well-designed textbooks can provide a foundation on which enterprising educators can build other classroom activities that develop historical thinking.

-Historical Thinking Teaching Models
+Teaching Models

 Models for historical thinking have been developed to better prepare educators in facilitating historical thinking literacies in students.